awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 To create the VPC endpoints for the Amazon ECR service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide*\.

-Amazon ECS tasks using the EC2 launch type require both Amazon ECR endpoints and the Amazon S3 gateway endpoint\.
+Amazon ECS tasks hosted on Amazon EC2 instances require both Amazon ECR endpoints and the Amazon S3 gateway endpoint\.

-Amazon ECS tasks using the Fargate launch type and platform version 1\.3\.0 or earlier only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoints\.
+Amazon ECS tasks hosted on Fargate using platform version `1.4.0` or later require both Amazon ECR VPC endpoints and the Amazon S3 gateway endpoints\.

-Amazon ECS tasks using the Fargate launch type and platform version 1\.4\.0 or later require both the **com\.amazonaws\.*region*\.ecr\.dkr** and **com\.amazonaws\.*region*\.ecr\.api ** Amazon ECR VPC endpoints and the Amazon S3 gateway endpoints\.
+Amazon ECS tasks hosted on Fargate that use platform version `1.3.0` or earlier only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoints\.

 **Note**
 The order that the endpoints are created in doesn't matter\.

 **com\.amazonaws\.*region*\.ecr\.dkr**
 This endpoint is used for the Docker Registry APIs\.
 Docker client commands such as `push` and `pull` use this endpoint\.
-When you create the **com\.amazonaws\.*region*\.ecr\.dkr** endpoint, you must enable a private DNS hostname\.
-To do this, ensure that the **Enable Private DNS Name** option is selected in the VPC console when you create the VPC endpoint\.
+When you create this endpoint, you must enable a private DNS hostname\.
+To do this, ensure that the **Enable Private DNS Name** option is selected in the Amazon VPC console when you create the VPC endpoint\.

 **com\.amazonaws\.*region*\.ecr\.api**
 The specified *region* represents the Region identifier for an AWS Region supported by Amazon ECR, such as `us-east-2` for the US East \(Ohio\) Region\.
 This endpoint is used for calls to the Amazon ECR API\.
-API actions such as DescribeImages and CreateRepositories go to this endpoint\.
+API actions such as `DescribeImages` and `CreateRepository` go to this endpoint\.
-When the **com\.amazonaws\.*region*\.ecr\.api** endpoint is created, you have the option to enable a private DNS hostname\.
+When this endpoint is created, you have the option to enable a private DNS hostname\.
 Enable this setting by selecting **Enable Private DNS Name** in the VPC console when you create the VPC endpoint\.
 If you enable a private DNS hostname for the VPC endpoint, update your SDK or AWS CLI to the latest version so that specifying an endpoint URL when using the SDK or AWS CLI isn't necessary\.
 If you enable a private DNS hostname and are using an SDK or AWS CLI version released before January 24, 2019, you must use the `--endpoint-url` parameter to specify the interface endpoints\.
 The following example shows the format for the endpoint URL\.

 ```